northern lights over thingvellir in south west iceland

 Head to the land of fire and ice for your scientific expedition!

-You’ll first head to Raufarholshellir for a lava tube caving experience.
+You’ll head to Raufarholshellir for a lava tube caving experience.
 The lava tube was carved through the rock over 5 thousand years ago.
 Depending on the time of year you visit you’ll also find ice stalagmites which provide an otherworldly atmosphere as your guide explains the tube’s formation.

 As a stark contrast to your first activity, you will then take to the waters by boat to seek out some of Iceland’s biggest inhabitants, whales!
 Keep your eyes peeled as minke whales, humpback whales and even blue whales have been spotted off the coastlines of Iceland.

 Many tourists and school groups hope to catch a glimpse of the northern lights on their visit to Iceland but not everyone gets lucky.
-Your group are guaranteed a sighting when they visit Aurora Reykjavik, a multimedia attraction which replicates and explains the phenomena on large HD projections.
+Your group are guaranteed a sighting when they visit Aurora Reykjavik, a multimedia attraction that replicates and explains the phenomena on large HD projections.

-Day 2
+Day

 Power station visit, waterfalls, glaciers, black beaches and real lava!